Hikouki0408/Digit_classifier_ML/README.md

 to accurately classify handwritten digits with high accuracy?".
-In order to answer this question, this report goes into details about the usage of data analysis for pre- processing data evaluation, as well as several techniques for data preprocessing and model construction.
+In order to answer this question, this report goes into details about the usage of data analysis for pre-processing data evaluation, as well as several techniques for data preprocessing and model construction.
 Data analysis showed some unbalanced data entries for different features, which is corrected by